Maintaining Trust: The Williams Code of Conduct

 Compliance with Laws, Regulations, and Policies: We must carry out our responsibilities in compliance with applicable laws, regulations, policies, and procedures.
 Managers and supervisors must keep current with changes in laws and regulations, including College policies and procedures; we all have the responsibility to comply.

 Contractual and Grant Obligations: The College frequently enters into contractual and other formal obligations with outside entities.
 These obligations may include research and other grants and contracts, commercial contracts, software licenses, gift agreements, and memos of understanding.
 All of us who represent Williams must act in good faith and adhere to all obligations the college assumes.
 Only those authorized to enter into contractual agreements on behalf of the college may do so.
-Questions of who is authorized can go to our supervisors, the Office of the Provost, or the Office of the Vice President for Finance and Administration.
+Questions of who is authorized can go to our supervisors, the Office of the Provost, or the Office of the Vice President for Finance and Operations.

 Healthy Learning and Work Environments